sigaloid/vocrab/README.md

 * JSON API (I made a [rust library](https://github.com/sigaloid/thesaurus-web-lib))
 * Better looking webpage
 * Night mode button
+* Docker packaging for easier self-hosting

 I'll accept any PR's that add these 😄

+## Instances

+[The main instance](https://vocrab.matthew.science) is mine, I will try to keep it running for as long as is feasible.

+If you are interested in being added to this short list, please install the server and create an issue.